What We Offer

 The chart below (right) highlights the dramatic rise in the price of bitcoins since its introduction as a digital currency in 2010.
 But, an understanding of what constitutes 'Sound Money' is more important here than any understanding of technology in trying to determine whether bitcoins are a currency, an asset or a mirage.

 In the vast majority of times, your bank deposits represent 'Sound Money'.
-And banks can use client deposits to lend out as credit, thus expanding the supply of money as trade expands while at the same time earnings a return for both the bank and the depositors.
+And banks can use client deposits to lend out as credit, thus expanding the supply of money as trade expands while at the same time earning a return for both the bank and the depositors.
 Money in a trusted banking system is both a medium of exchange and a store of value.

 However, as paper money can be created at will, not all paper currencies have acted as a store of value - think of the German Reichsmark after WW1 and, more recently, the Argentinian peso and the Zimbabwean dollar - all worthless as a store of value due to the fact that their governments spent recklessly and printed money in huge quantities to try and pay for that spending.

+Under Aristotle's rules, gold ticks all five boxes; it is durable, divisible, convenient, consistent and has use value in and of itself.
 Gold is a medium of exchange that operates outside the banking system.
 When you lodge your savings with a bank you get an I.O.U. in return.
 You are dependent on the bank making good on that I.O.U.
 Not so with gold!
 When you accept gold in settlement of a trade you have an asset whose value is not dependent on a third party.

 If bitcoin and blockchain technology speed up and/or lower the cost of settling trades, then they represent a positive development.
 And the technology looks robust with the banks themselves already starting to adopt the new distributive technology.